synoa/synoa.github.io/documentation/magento/1.x/customModule.md

 </config>
 ```

-This lines describes our custom module.
-It is called *HelloWorld* in *Synoa* Namespace.
-The namespace and module name are connected with an underscore and the Autoloading Feature of Zend Framework will know where to find the code.
-Next we define the version of our custom module.

-We succesfully created our first custom module in magento.
-Needs a little bit more action in next chapters.
+This code is the minimum of an custom module.
+We define where the code lives with the line *Synoa_HelloWorld*.
+Magento is build up on the Zend Framework and with *Synoa_HelloWorld* the Autoloader internally replaces the **_** with an directory seperator depending on which os you are.
+On Unix system it will be **/**.
+The autoloader tries to load the code from *Synoa/HelloWorld* in all defined include paths.
+Finally we define a version for our module.

-## Activate our custom module
+### Activate our custom module

 Every module has an xml file in *app/etc/modules*.
-In this place you can also turn off an module if it is not working correctly after an update.
+The name of the xml file follows the naming convention *namespace_modulname*.

-Create an xml file called **Synoa_HelloWorld.xml** in **app/etc/modules** with following content
+Create **Synoa_HelloWorld.xml** in **app/etc/modules** with following content:

 ```xml
 <?xml version="1.0"?>